Dtcreation/Firmware-Molise-Wanhao/README.md

 MARLIN FW UPDATE PROCEDURES:

 Copy the file "Robin_nano35.bin" to the SD card, insert the card into the turned off printer, turn on the printer and wait for it to finish !!

+If you want the standard Graphics mode, you must compile Molise yourself with VSCode and add the Assets directory to the SD card (.pio / builds / mks_robin_nano35)

+Youtube video of explanation to adjust and compile Molise (Video based on Molise Artillery, but it is the same principle for Molise Wanhao): [Molise Firmware prepare and compile](https://youtu.be/xCyAS7WaRCM)
 ### Changelog

 #### 1.4.0